BenjaminPlanterose/UMtools/README.md

 ![Alt text](img/img14.png?raw=true "cg27024127")

 On the other hand, function *par_EW_Kcalling* is the parallel-computing version for epigenome-wide K-calling.
-Running on all chrY probes (n = 416), we observe the following:
+Running it on all chrY probes (n = 416), we observe the following:

 ```r
 chrY = rownames(annotation)[annotation$chr == "chrY"]